metrics-matcher/metrics-matcher.github.io/index.md

 SELECT COUNT(1) FROM users
 ```

-Or, you can use parameters:
+You can also use parameters:
 ```sql
 -- Max age in the group ${groupName}
 SELECT MAX(user_age)